Advanced Vocab Words - Set 8 Flashcards

 61

-# Which vocabulary word means the following? n. a natural inclination ## Footnote *Hint: starts with "p"*
+# Name the vocab term: n. a natural inclination ## Footnote *Hint: starts with "p"*

 proclivity ## Footnote synonyms: tendency, disposition, leaning, inclination, propensity His _proclivity_ for music was evident from a young age.